vanilla/vanilla/README.md

 ## Migrating to Vanilla

-* Get [Vanilla Porter](http://vanillaforums.org/addon/porter-core) and verify it supports your platform
+* Get [Vanilla Porter](http://vanillaforums.org/addon/porter-core) and verify it supports your platform.
-* Read the Advanced Uses notes on that page
+* Read the Advanced Uses notes on that page.
-* Upload it to your current server
+* Upload it to your current server.
-* Navigate to the file in your web browser & run it
+* Navigate to the file in your web browser & run it.
-* Take the file it produces and import it to Vanilla
+* Take the file it produces and import it to Vanilla.

 ## Getting Help